badoet/ionic-framework/core/src/components/modal/readme.md

 ```

 In most scenarios, setting a ref on `IonRouterOutlet` and passing that ref's `current` value to `presentingElement` is fine.
-In cases where you are presenting a card-style modal from within another modal, you should pass in the top-most `ion-modal` ref as the `presentingElement`.
+In cases where you are presenting a card-style modal from within another modal, you should pass in the top-most `syg-modal` ref as the `presentingElement`.

 ```tsx
 <IonModal